LuLuEhret/Field_Sentry/README.md

 `pip install -r requirements.txt`

-### Change the path to the local json file
+### Add a new user to the local config file
-In the `config/api_credits_path.json` file, change the path to where the "local.json" file is located (usually in the InsolReports/Scripts folder) so that the API can access the credits.
+To run the script for the 1st time on a new computer, you should add the username (as written in the file explorer) in the `config/api_credits_path.json`.

 ## How to run